 - Repair structural problems.
 If your fold-out’s frame or springs are damaged, the cushions will have reduced support, which makes them sink in too deep.
 Refluffing them doesn’t help unless you fix your frame or springs underneath.
 You can either do a quick DIY job by placing plywood under the cushions or use some pliers to correct bent springs.

-Tip: Until your couch gets as soft as you need, use a topper, a comforter, or mattress pad for couch.
+Tip: Until your couch gets as soft as you need, use a topper, a comforter, or mattress pad for the divan.

-SUMMARY: Fluff up your couch cushions by using your muscle strength, memory foam or fiber inserts, as well as buttons, but make sure there are no structural problems first.
+SUMMARY: Fluff up your divan cushions by using your muscle strength, memory foam or fiber inserts, as well as buttons, but make sure there are no structural problems first.

 Is your couch not comfortable enough?

 There are reasons that cause this problem: from stains and rips to structural issues, buying a new piece of furniture, and the passage of time.